The Getfox service supports GraphQL

 This will:

-The link from linkUrl is the public address of this NFT link.
+is the public address of this NFT link.
 Users that are connected to web3 wallet are eligible to buy the NFT from this page.

 Figure: NFT link page

-Clicking Buy Now! will redirect your customer to the Stripe payment checkout page.
+will redirect your customer to the Stripe

 Figure: Stripe payment

-When customer confirms his payment in the Stripe service, system updates information about NFT ownership.
+When customer confirms his payment in the Stripe

-Sell NFT token with cryptocurrency
+the NFT token with the Metamask

-Clicking Buy with Crypto! will open Metamask to confirm the payment.
+Clicking Buy with Crypto!

-After buyer confirm his crypto payment, system updates information about NFT ownership.
+ownership.
 He’ll be ask to mint and transfer the token to his web3 wallet address.